-The related commands measure area and measure volume report the total surface area and enclosed volume, respectively, of a surface model (possibly comprising multiple blobs).
+The related commands measure area and measure volume report the total surface area and enclosed volume, respectively, of a surface model (possibly comprising multiple blobs), as does Measure Volume and Area.
 To measure the solvent-accessible surface area of an atomic structure, the command measure sasa should be used instead.
-See also: Volume Viewer, Segment Map, measure buriedarea, measurements
+See also: Volume Viewer, Segment Map, measure buriedarea, marker connected, measurements

 Measure and Color Blobs can be started from the Volume Data section of the Tools menu or by clicking the pick blobs icon in the Right Mouse toolbar.
-Like other tools, it can also be started with the command toolshed show and moved, resized, etc.
+The tool window can be moved, resized, etc.

 Clicking a blob using the button assigned to the pick blobs mouse mode reports the following in the tool window and in the Log: